learn-co-students/OO-Get-Swole-nyc-web-111918/README.md

 **Lifter**

-~  - Get a list of all lifters ~
+<strike> - Get a list of all lifters </strike>

  <strike> - Get a list of all the gyms that a specific lifter has memberships to </strike>

-  - Get the average lift total of all lifters
+<strike>  - Get the average lift total of all lifters </strike>

-  - Get the total cost of a specific lifter's gym memberships
+<strike> - Get the total cost of a specific lifter's gym memberships </strike>

-  - Given a gym and a membership cost, sign a specific lifter up for a new gym
+ <strike>  - Given a gym and a membership cost, sign a specific lifter up for a new gym </strike>

 **Membership**